appwebtech/Jenkins-Docker-Terraform-Ansible/README.md

 ![image-8a](./images/image-8a.png)

 I've also added my DockerHub credentials in Jenkins and configured it to authorize Jenkins access to my DockerHub repos.
-I wont specify the repo hostname like in Nexus, just the env variables of my credentials which are bound by Jenkins and supplied by secret texts.
+I won't specify the repo hostname like in Nexus, just the env variables of my credentials which are bound by Jenkins and supplied by secret texts.
 If my build fails, then I'll know I have chosen the wrong credential, presumably that of GitHub as I use the same usernames but with different passwords.

 ![image-9](./images/image-9.png)